MertYksl03/Linux---Tablet-As-a-Second-Screen/README.md

 ```
 As you can see, my laptop has two ports.
 The eDP port is the main screen of my laptop and the laptop has a disconnected HDMI port named HDMI-1-0.
 You pick one of the disconnected one(It will be better if it is HDMI) and note that name.

+> [!WARNING]
+> Before editing the Xorg config file back up and save the unedited version of it.
+> You can do that by creating a copy of the file `10-nvidia,conf` and adding `.bak` of the name of the unedited version.
+The name of the file should look like this `10-nvidia,conf.bak`
 After that we need to edit the Xorg config file with sudo permission.
 It located at `/usr/share/X11/xorg.conf.d/10-nvidia.conf` or `/usr/share/X11/xorg.conf.d/nvidia.conf`.
 The edit you'll need to do is adding the following lines:
 ```bash
 Section "Monitor"